For 2017 International Women’s Day we had two special screenings exploring women’s lives in Palestine & Israel.

-After our first festival last year, we had a bigger and better festival into 2016!
+After our first festival in 2015, we had a bigger and better festival last year!
 It ran from 4 November to 9 December, with an impressive array of films covering so many aspects of Palestinian society and history.
 Ranging from Skateboarding in the West Bank to a hard hitting documentary following an ambulance crew during the last attack on Gaza.
 We had a great Film and Food night and a couple of fascinating Question and Answer sessions with some of the film producers.
 We also had stalls selling lovely Palestinian produce, ceramics and crafts.
 If you missed the festival see below for details, some films you can watch online.
-Also if you want to more information or are interesting in organising a film screening, please email us on email@example.com.
+Also if you want to more information or are interesting in organising a film screening, please email us on firstname.lastname@example.org.

 While many young people dream of leaving Gaza, Mohamed Jabaly, 24, wants to help.
 He aspires to make films, despite the lack of water and electricity, and closed borders that are part of “normal” every-day life under the seven-year Israeli blockade of Gaza.